linli7779-boop/ChineseCharacterBlockGameSite/README.md

   motion preferences.
 - Buttons use accessible focus states and hover transitions aligned with the product requirements.
-- The downloadable executable runs on Windows operating systems only.
+- The downloadable package targets Windows operating systems only.
 - The contact form launches the viewer's email client to message `lin.li7779@gmail.com`.